Radiology-Morrison-lab-UCSF/MRtrix3Tissue/docs/reference/commands/mrdump.rst

 Description
 -----------

-If no destination file is specified, the voxel locations will be printed to stdout.
+If no destination file is specified, the values will be printed to stdout.

 Options
 -------